-Not so long ago, native iOS and Android code was the only way to go when it comes to mobile apps.
-However, this also comes with the problem of maintaining separate codebases for very similar applications, and thus great costs.
-But mobile app development has dynamically changed in recent years and there are quite a lot of technologies to choose from.
-Native, hybrid, and PWA mobile apps have their advantages and flaws – but don’t worry.
+Not so long ago, native iOS and Android code was the only way to go regarding mobile apps.
+However, this also comes with the problem of maintaining separate codebases for similar applications and, thus, high costs.
+But mobile app development has dynamically changed in recent years, and many technologies exist.
+Native, hybrid, and PWA mobile apps have advantages and flaws – but don’t worry.
 By the end of this post, you’ll be able to choose the right solution for your mobile app.

 Native app development

 Native app development refers to the traditional approach to developing applications that are meant to work exclusively on a single platform using a dedicated programming language.
 They are the predecessors of the alternatives discussed in this article because each platform has to be developed individually.
-For Android, it’s going to be Java or Kotlin, while for iOS, it’s going to be Swift or Objective-C.
+For Android, it will be Java or Kotlin, while for iOS, it will be Swift or Objective-C.

-These applications are well-known for their performance, stability, good support, and ease of development thanks to large communities.
+These native mobile apps are well-known for their performance, stability, good support, and ease of development, thanks to large communities.
 It leads the way in terms of technological capabilities.
-Performance is faster due to simplified code and native modules can be used in the application.
+Performance is faster due to simplified code, and native modules can be used in the application.
 You don’t have to worry about compatibility as it is dictated by the development environment and happens naturally.
 As a result, users get an application that is fully compatible with the UX/UI of the platform they are using.
 However, keep in mind that this involves additional work and costs.
-The reason is that you need a bigger team of tech experts and that the same version of the application won’t work on other systems.
+The reason is that you need a bigger team of tech experts and that the exact version of the application won’t work on other systems.